sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Updating_Studio/Revert_to_a_Previous_Configuration_of_Studio.md

 {"title":"Revert to a Previous Configuration of Studio","weight":"110"}

-# Revert to a Previous Configuration of Studio

 Although Axway Appcelerator Studio does provide this feature, it is not generally recommended and can leave your Studio in an unstable state.

 ## Reverting a Studio configuration